caronc/nzb-notify/README.md

    * __SABnzbd users__: You'll point your SABnzbd configuration to reference sabnzbd-notify.py and _not_ Notify.py.

-The Non-NZBGet users can also use this script from the command line.
+The Non-NZBGet/SABnzbd users can also use this script from the command line.
 See the __Command Line__ section below for more instructions on how to do this.

 **Note:** The _Notify_ directory provides all of the nessisary dependencies